Christina Olson Studio Coordinator, Little Wing Teacher, Rookies Teacher

 He moved to Fort Collins in 2017 where he started working at the Downtown Artery.
 His work at the Artery sparked a passion for the Fort Collins local music scene, and in 2018 he started playing keys for local surf rock band Robert Shredford.
 Mike plans to spend the rest of his life playing music.

-Stephen Segura Studio Coordinator, Drum Teacher
+Stephen Segura Guitar Teacher, Drum Teacher

 At 13 years old Stephen decided to learn the drums.
 The very first song he learned was 'For Whom the Bell Tolls' by Metallica.
 The fire was lit, and he was obsessed with metal drumming.
 Slayer, Pantera, Arch Enemy, and many more were his teachers until he graduated high school.